 The most recent edition of the GED is totally computer-formatted, and paper-and-pencil testing is not an option anymore, and this makes sense because these days, just about any available position calls for basic computer and keyboarding skills.

 The four GED subtests cover the academic subjects of Science, Language Arts, Social Studies, and Mathematical Reasoning.
 The Language Arts section covers both reading and writing and your essay.

-Today, you can also find some very good and well-structured online GED prep courses such as the online course created by ONSEGO.
-This premium course will get you all set for the GED exam fast.
+But the fastest way to get ready for the GED test is using a good online prep course.
+Today, you can find some well-structured online GED prep courses, such as the accredited online GED classes by Onsego.
+This premium course will get you all set for the GED exam fast at a modest fee.

 Once you’ve secured your GED diploma, you can start working toward a brighter future.
 Holders of a high school or equivalent degree are eligible for better-paying jobs and can continue their education in college or university.
 GED grads generally make at least $10.000 more per year than those who don’t hold a secondary education degree.

 The GED is equivalent to a standard high school diploma and is accepted as such by employers and educational institutions.
 So there’s nothing to hold you back from starting to work on a better life for yourself and the ones around you, right?
 So get your GED and improve your life!